Drugs and sex are not the biggest dangers facing our daughters

 5. Nurture relationships

 You will l learn strategies, to not just empower girls, but to help daughters, sisters and fathers make the world more hospitable for girls.

-Author: Maureen F. Fitzgerald, PhD, LLM, JD, BComm is an xlawyer, author and thought leader.
-She practiced law for 20 years and has written seven books including a best-selling law textbook: Legal Problem Solving (Lexis/Nexis).
+Author: Maureen F. Fitzgerald, PhD, LLM, JD, BComm is an author, thought leader and recovering lawyer.
+She practiced law for 20 years and has written ten books including a best-selling law textbook: Legal Problem Solving (Lexis/Nexis).
 She has a business degree, two law degrees and a doctorate degree in adult education.
 She taught at two universities and now dedicates her time to writing and blogging about social justice, gender equality and mindfulness.
 Maureen is an inspirational speaker and one of Canada’s most outspoken thinkers.